gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-IO.md

 >  SQL Server Execution Times: CPU time = 7294 ms,  elapsed time = 7178 ms.

 So roughly 7 seconds to execute the query with our biggest hit on reads being 799999 on the Posts table and 121 on Users.
+I should probably add that at this point both our posts and users table have a single index and that's a clustered index on their ID columns.
 Let's start on the small but easy low hanging fruit....

 ## Lightweight Covering Index ##
 The user table is currently scanning the clustered index to get the DisplayUsername, because the clustered index contains all the fields it's having to read data we don't need, we can create a lightweight covering index with just Id and an include on DisplayName to stop the query reading any pages with data in them that it doesn't need.